-Israel’s Team8 raises $104M to make bigger cybersecurity bets – TechCrunch
+Israel’s Team8 raises $104M to make bigger cybersecurity and enterprise bets – TechCrunch

 “We didn’t know this [pandemic] would become what it has, leading to business for some of our companies to accelerate so much faster,” she said.
 At the same time, it’s had a big effect on investors as well.

 “Every venture capitalist has reassessed and recalculated what they do,” she said.
 “On one side, people are looking at portfolio companies to see how they can help them.
 But that doesn’t mean no new investments.
-I’d say the volume has decreased dramatically in last few months and we’re seeing a lot more reassessing of resources.
+I’d say the volume has decreased dramatically in the last few months and we’re seeing a lot more reassessing of resources.
 And valuations have become more reasonable, and we’ll see more investments only in things that deliver results.
 Before COVID-19 I was amazed to see companies investing in ways that don’t make sense, for example $100,000 to generate every $1 of business just makes no sense.
 Now they will become much more responsible.”